SFU-Archives/atom-guidelines-processing-resources/archival-description/admin-history-bio-sketch.md

 - Allows researchers to get quick overview and decide whether to continue with detailed description.

 ## Administrative history
+Example opening summary paragraph:
+`Facilities Services has responsibility for stewardship of buildings and lands at SFU on all three university campuses.
+For a visual representation of the department's administrative history (name changes, reporting relationships, chief officers), see Appendix A in the pdf version of the finding aid for the Facilities Services fonds (F-11).` (Facilities Services fonds, draft)

 In the full narrative, include the following elements:
 - Dates of founding and / or dissolution
 - Mandate / sphere of functional responsibility